Heather Watson: 2014: Third tour doubles title

-Watson then proceeded to compete at the second-tier Midland Classic where she defeated Ksenia Pervak in the final to win her fourth ITF title and, partnering Anna Tatishvili, she also reached the doubles final and won after a deciding champions tiebreak.
+Watson then proceeded to compete at the second-tier Midland Tennis Classic where she defeated Ksenia Pervak in the final to win her fourth ITF title and, partnering Anna Tatishvili, she also reached the doubles final and won after a deciding champions tiebreak.

-Watson re-entered the WTA top 100 after winning the Sparta Prague Open in May.
+Watson re-entered the WTA top 100, after winning the Sparta Prague Open in May.
 She defeated three top-100 players – Klára Koukalová, Karolína Plíšková and Tímea Babos – en route to the final of the $100k event.
 Due to poor weather, Watson was forced to play her semifinal with Babos on the final's day.
 She claimed a two-set victory, before defeating sixth seed Anna Karolína Schmiedlová (who had played most of her semifinal the day before) in the final.

 Her impressive form carried over to the French Open where she came through three rounds of qualifying to reach the main draw.
 In the first round, Watson defeated Barbora Záhlavová-Strýcová in straight sets before falling to world No. 4, Simona Halep, in the second round.

 At Eastbourne, she defeated sixth seed Flavia Pennetta, in three sets, in the second round on the way to the semifinals where she lost to Madison Keys.

 At Wimbledon where she played Ajla Tomljanović and defeated her in straight sets.
 She then played Angelique Kerber, the ninth seed, in the second round losing in three sets.

 Watson won her third career doubles title at the Baku Cup, partnering with Alexandra Panova.
 In the final, they crushed Raluca Olaru and Shahar Pe'er.

 Watson qualified for the Rogers Cup, making it to the third round where she was defeated by eighth seed Victoria Azarenka.

 She then qualifyed for the Cincinnati Open, before losing to Zhang Shuai in the first round in three sets.

 2015: Second career singles title

-Watson won her second tour title at the Hobart International.
-On her way to it she did not drop a set, beating Madison Brengle in the final.
+Watson won her second career title at the Hobart International.
+She did not drop a set throughout the tournament and defeated Madison Brengle in the final.

-During the Indian Wells Open, she recorded her first top-ten win with a two-set victory over world No. 8 Agnieszka Radwańska to move into the fourth round for the first time, where she lost to Carla Suárez Navarro in three sets.
+During the Indian Wells Open, she recorded her first top-ten win with a two-set victory over world No. 8, Agnieszka Radwańska, to move into the fourth round for the first time, where she lost to Carla Suárez Navarro in three sets.

 At Wimbledon, Watson made it into the third round for the second time in her career.
 She was then pitted against the world No. 1, Serena Williams, and was two points away from winning, but lost in three sets in a match described by pundits as a "thriller".
 Following the match, Williams applauded Watson's efforts and went on to say that "she should have won the match".
 Watson's efforts at Wimbledon pushed her back up to world No. 55.

-Over the course of the rest of the season, her best result was a quarterfinal showing at the Hong Kong Open where she lost to former major champion Samantha Stosur.
+Over the course of the rest of the season, her best result was a quarterfinal showing at the Hong Kong Open where she lost to Samantha Stosur.